visidata/visidata.org/index.md

 ## Any Terminal

-VisiData works on Linux and MacOS systems entirely within a terminal, and continues to work seamlessly over ssh and within tmux.
+VisiData works on Linux and MacOS systems entirely within a terminal, and continues to work seamlessly over ssh or [mosh](https://mosh.org/) and within [tmux](https://tmate.io/).
 It supports modern terminal features like wide Unicode characters, 256-colors, and even some mouse commands.
 Scatterplots are drawn with the Unicode braille character set.

     $ cd data    # if you have some data
     $ ls         # and you're not sure what to do with that data